Mental health and 2020

 1. Mental health includes the whole person

 The whole person philosophy embraces all parts of the individual at work.
-This means that if there are pressure and conflict at work, it’ll impact the individual at home and vice versa.
+This means that if there is pressure and conflict at work, it will impact the individual at home and vice versa.

 But it doesn’t stop there.
 Mental health isn’t just focused on the mind.
-Including the whole-person philosophy – our body, heart, and mind are all connected.
+It includes the whole-person philosophy: our body, heart, and mind are all connected.

 2. Mental health is more than a diagnosis